 |16.||Panasonic G3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 1300D offers wifi support, while the Canon M does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 1300D and the Canon M have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the Canon M have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the 1300D was followed by the Canon 2000D.
 Further information on the features and operation of the 1300D and Canon M can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Canon M Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Canon M – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Longer lasting: Can take more shots (500 versus 230) on a single battery charge.